-- 1. Every Hebrew syllable begins with a consonant and a vowel.
-(Note: in Hebrew, syllables cannot begin with a vowel/nikkud.)

-- 2. Hebrew has two types of syllables: open and closed.

-- a.
-Open syllables end with a vowel.

-- b.
-Closed syllables end with a consonant.
+- 1. Every Hebrew syllable begins with a consonant and is followed by a vowel.
+(Note: in Hebrew, syllables cannot begin with a vowel/nikkud.) - 2.
+Hebrew has two types of syllables: open and closed. - a.
+Open syllables begin with a consonant and end with a vowel. - b.
+Closed syllables begin and end with a consonant (these 2 consonants are like bookends with the vowel in between). - c.

-- c.
 Example:

-אָהַבּ has two syllables אָהַבּ has two syllables אָהַבּ
+אָהָב has two syllables אָ & בַּזַר.

-The first syllable is \aleph .
-It is open because it ends with vowel kamats.
+The first syllable is \S .
+It is open because it ends with the vowel kamats.